ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/david/_posts/2018-10-22-making-progress.md

 The College closes at **5PM** on a Saturday so this is good to note the next time so that we all arrive earlier.

 ![Group Overall Shot](/assets/img/user/david/posts/group-overall-shot.jpg){:.lead}
-I used the projector to help Donnacha and Adrian with the blog.{:.figure}
+I used the projector to help Donnacha and Adrian with the blog.
+{:.figure}

 ![Group Close Up Shot](/assets/img/user/david/posts/group-up-close-shot.jpg){:.lead}
-Adrian is seen here working hard on UI and Menu sounds.{:.figure}
+Adrian is seen here working hard on UI and Menu sounds.
+{:.figure}

 ![Group Work Jack](/assets/img/user/david/posts/group-jack-atwork.jpg){:.lead}
-Jack getting the foundations of our level done in Unity.{:.figure}
+Jack getting the foundations of our level done in Unity.
+{:.figure}

 ![Group Work Donnacha](/assets/img/user/david/posts/group-donnacha-atwork.jpg){:.lead}
-Donnacha whips up some props for use in Jack's level.{:.figure}
+Donnacha whips up some props for use in Jack's level.
+{:.figure}

 ## This Week
 - I finalized the main character's design.